pulumi/terraform-provider-digitalocean/website/docs/d/volume.html.md

 Get information on a volume for use in other resources.
 This data source provides all of the volumes properties as configured on your DigitalOcean account.
-This is useful if the volume in question is not managed by Terraform or you need to utilize any of the volumes data.
+This is useful if the volume in question is not managed by this provider or you need to utilize any of the volumes data.

 An error is triggered if the provided volume name does not exist.